LuisCarlosRojasTorres/Books/ComputerScience/UncleBob/CleanCode/Sec03-Functions.md

   - However, only in larger functions that rules provide significant benefit.
     - For small functions, multiple `return`, `breaks` or `continue` statements does no harm and can be more expressive.

+##  10. <a name='Processtowritecleanfunctions'></a>Process to write clean functions
+1. Write it for first time. so it can be long and complicated
+2. Have unit test that cover every line of the function.
+3. Refine the code, spliiting out the functions, change names, eliminate duplication.
+BUT, keeping the test PASSING.
+4. you get clean functions.